 Below is a tutorial on how to combine the branchline you designed and the balanced mixer.
 Note for simplicity we leave off the quarter wavelength stubs as they only improve the design slightly.

 The video below shows how the branchline mixer can be fabricated at home.
-Note that it is not possible to measure the branchline mixer with teh VNA, you would need the instructor test kit, which can be requested from the organizer of your course.
+Note that it is not possible to measure the branchline mixer with the VNA, you would need the instructor test kit (demonstrated in the video), which can be requested from the organizer of your course.
 Typically, the mixers all work as the architecture is very robust.